gatsbyjs/gatsby/docs/blog/2019-03-27-security-for-modern-web-frameworks/index.md

 - **Public** - accessible to any and all users on your site.
 - **Dynamic** - any content that is updated more than once in a 5 minute interval and needs to be accessible to all users of the site.
 - **Static** - any content that changes less than once in a given 5 minute interval.

+NOTE: 5 minutes is somewhat arbitrary.
+5 minutes is used because anything changed **less often** generally just means rebuilding and deploying your site with an automated CI/CD pipeline.
+Build times make anything **changed more** often tricky.
+This build time problem is a core tenant of [Gatsby Inc.](https://www.gatsbyjs.com/) and future Gatsby features(like [incramental builds](https://github.com/gatsbyjs/gatsby/issues/5002)) that will speed up build times significantly.

 So, you could have private-static content, private-dynamic content, public-static content, and public-dynamic content.
 You also need to be aware of whether you are securing the ability to read or write content.
 Without further delay, in order of difficulty...